juanvillada/Consortia-Dynamics-R/README.md

-# Modeling microbial community dynamics of in R
+# Modeling microbial community dynamics in R

 This repository makes use of `R` to solve a system of Ordinary Differential Equations (ODEs) describing the dynamics of a microbial community.
 The example presented here is taken from the paper: **_Bush et al., 2017.
 Oxic-anoxic regime shifts mediated by feedbacks between biogeochemical processes and microbial community dynamics.
 Nature communications, 8(1), 789._** [Link](https://www.nature.com/articles/s41467-017-00912-x)